 What is the Lowest Body Fat Percentage?

-Nobody can really sustain this!
-And even attempting to sustain this mindset and the habits that go with it can be very problematic for physical and mental health.
+Even attempting to uphold this mindset, and the habits that go with it can be very problematic for physical and mental health.

 Trying to maintain a low body fat percentage can be detrimental to your health and wellbeing.
 Here in this article, we discuss what is a body fat percentage, how to achieve it, and how to measure it for the best, most sustainable results!